IBM/maximo-labs/docs/introduction.md

 Log in

-## Section 1 - Exploring the robot data metrics
+## Exploring the robot data metrics
 In this section the attendees will explore  the robot arm entity type, metrics and dimensions